Lothar Franz von Schönborn: Life

 In 1693, Lothar Franz was elected Bishop of Bamberg.
-In September 1694 he was appointed coadjutor bishop of Anselm Franz von Ingelheim in rivalry to Franz Ludwig von Pfalz-Neuburg.
+In September 1694 he was appointed coadjutor bishop of Anselm Franz von Ingelheim in rivalry with Franz Ludwig von Pfalz-Neuburg.
 Despite an opposing recommendation by the Emperor he succeeded Anselm Franz in 1695.
 During his reign, he increased taxation of the cathedral chapter and eroded some of its rights.
-In 1707 he was instrumental in the conversion of the Protestant Elizabeth Christina of Brunswick-Wolfenbüttel to Catholicism.
+In 1707, he was instrumental in the conversion of the Protestant Elizabeth Christina of Brunswick-Wolfenbüttel to Catholicism.